confio/tfi/USAGE.md

 You only need one instance of the factory contract on a system.
 We can hardcode that in any client (as config).
 It will create all pairs and list them all.

+## Create some tokens to trade

+You can use a native token (from faucet) for one side.

+Create a cw20-compatible token (with the contract of your choice) for the other side.

+Make sure you have an account with plenty of both.
+Use those names below instead of the placeholder I provide.

 ## Create a trading Pair